blha303/wikidiff/wikipage.md

 Schedule may change without notice.
 Please check [gamesdonequick.com/schedule](https://gamesdonequick.com/schedule) for the most up-to-date reference.

+To make the VOD thread easier to update, it's automatically pulling updates from [this wiki page](https://www.reddit.com/r/suudo/wiki/sgdq2015), because comments have an annoying character limit.
+The source for this awesome script I wrote can be found here: [github.com/blha303/reddit-wikitothread](https://github.com/blha303/reddit-wikitothread)

 Legend:

 *italic time* = run is not yet complete, time is estimate